Eligibility for Free School Meals

 Applications for free school meals may be made through a simple and confidential process.
 Please contact the school office for further information.
-From September 2014, all primary schools will have a duty to provide a free school meal to all children in Reception class, Year 1 and Year 2.
+Since September 2014, all primary schools will have a duty to provide a free school meal to all children in Reception class, Year 1 and Year 2.
 This is something called Universal Infant Free School Meals (often shortened to UIFSM).
 Registering for free school meals also means that meals will be available for any older siblings, not just those in Key Stage, 1 and will continue uninterrupted when children start Year 3.

 All our children are offered a piece of fruit or vegetable at morning break time.
 Our children are encouraged to drink water regularly and have their own water bottle in class.
 Bottles are available from the school office.